CONP Portal | Share

 -

-Upload your dataset to Zenodo with the specific keyword
+Upload your dataset to Zenodo with the keyword

 canadian-open-neuroscience-platform

 .
-If your dataset is larger than 50GB you will need to contact Zenodo support using the request category of "File upload quota increase" before you will be able to upload it. -
+If your dataset is larger than 50GB, you will need to contact Zenodo support using the request category of "File upload quota increase" before you will be able to upload it.
+Alternatively, you can consider upload options III and IV below. -

 If you set your dataset as restricted, create a Zenodo Personal Access Token (via Applications > Personal access tokens > New Token).
 Check all scopes when creating the token and send the token via email to CONP Technical Steering Committee member Tristan Glatard (tglatard@encs.concordia.ca).